SSPX Resistance

-The SSPX Resistance (sometimes shortened to the "Resistance") is a loosely organized group of traditionalist Catholic priests and faithful, founded by Bishop Richard Williamson, which broke away from the Society of Saint Pius X ("SSPX").
+The SSPX Resistance is a loosely organized group of traditionalist Catholics, founded by Bishop Richard Williamson, which broke away from the Society of Saint Pius X (SSPX).

 History

 Bishop Williamson was expelled from the SSPX in 2012.
 Prior to his expulsion, Williamson had been convicted of Holocaust denial by a German court in 2010.
 After Williamson left the SSPX, the priests and faithful who followed him were dubbed the "SSPX Resistance."

 In his discussions with the SSPX, Pope Benedict XVI had indicated a willingness to grant the Society canonical recognition.
 Certain priests within the SSPX accused their superiors of abandoning the group's traditional principles, for considering this offer of canonical recognition.

 The SSPX itself was established by Archbishop Marcel Lefebvre in 1970 in opposition to the changes brought by the Second Vatican Council.

 Episcopal Consecrations

-Bishop Williamson has consecrated five bishops to serve the Resistance.
+Bishop Williamson consecrated five bishops to serve the Resistance.
 The first bishop he consecrated was Jean-Michael Faure in 2015.
 Williamson later consecrated Tomás de Aquino Ferreira da Costa, Gerardo Zendejas, Giacomo Ballini, and Michał Stobnicki.
-Williamson's 2017 consecration of Zendejas, at St. Athanasius Church in Vienna, Virginia drew condemnation from the local bishop, Bishop Michael Burbidge.
+Williamson's 2017 consecration of Zendejas, at St. Athanasius Church in Vienna, Virginia drew condemnation from the local bishop.

 Williamson also performed a conditional consecration of Archbishop Carlo Maria Viganò.